-Stanford Libraries
+Stanford University Libraries

-Stanford Libraries are a dynamic network of resources, spaces and subject experts that is designed to stimulate intellectual curiosity.
-With over 12 million items, 50 subject specialists, 20 campus libraries and a broad spectrum of services available, the opportunities for contributing to and transforming scholarship are infinite.
+Stanford University Libraries are a dynamic network of resources, spaces and subject experts assembled with the mission to stimulate intellectual curiosity, sustain academic research and support teaching and learning.
+With over 12 million items, 50 subject specialists and 20 campus libraries, the opportunities for contributing to and transforming scholarship are infinite.
+Readers globally browse the expansive holdings in Searchworks, the Libraries catalog.